ZoabKapoor/project-ideas/free-1.md

 making language design decisions), as opposed to "systems" aspects of the project (e.g., implementing a complicated semantics that doesn't require a lot of language design)?_

+Because programs in this language have such simple syntax, I imagine most of someone's time spent on thier project would be working on the "systems" aspect of the project.
+However, because the lanugage (at least right now) has natural language (English) embedded in it, building the parser (which I consider part of the language aspects of the project) could be a difficult thing to do.

 ### Scope